 git checkout p11862-documentation && git pull --rebase && git merge master && git push

-Document with current changes 00000 has to be copied to a new one.
+Folder with current changes 00000 has to be copied to a new one and changes cleaned up.

 |In case of bugfix releases already existing changes document may be renamed, now news is needed.|